Chico’s FAS (NYSE:CHS) Issues FY 2022 Earnings Guidance

+Chico’s FAS (NYSE:CHS – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
+The specialty retailer reported $0.09 EPS for the quarter, topping the Zacks’ consensus estimate of $0.05 by $0.04.
+Chico’s FAS had a return on equity of 25.89% and a net margin of 2.55%.
+The business had revenue of $496.26 million for the quarter, compared to analyst estimates of $498.00 million.
+During the same period last year, the company posted ($0.36) earnings per share.
+Analysts forecast that Chico’s FAS will post 0.46 EPS for the current fiscal year.

-In related news, insider Bonnie R. Brooks sold 200,000 shares of the company’s stock in a transaction on Wednesday, March 16th.
-The stock was sold at an average price of $4.28, for a total transaction of $856,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, insider Bonnie R. Brooks sold 200,000 shares of the firm’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $4.28, for a total value of $856,000.00.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
 2.80% of the stock is owned by corporate insiders.

-Hedge funds have recently made changes to their positions in the stock.
-Sei Investments Co. bought a new position in Chico’s FAS in the fourth quarter valued at about $47,000.
-Virtu Financial LLC bought a new position in Chico’s FAS in the fourth quarter valued at about $60,000.
-LPL Financial LLC bought a new position in Chico’s FAS in the fourth quarter valued at about $62,000.
-Royal Bank of Canada raised its position in Chico’s FAS by 191.4% in the second quarter.
-Royal Bank of Canada now owns 10,258 shares of the specialty retailer’s stock valued at $67,000 after purchasing an additional 6,738 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY raised its position in Chico’s FAS by 11.0% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 31,574 shares of the specialty retailer’s stock valued at $170,000 after purchasing an additional 3,138 shares during the last quarter.
-Institutional investors and hedge funds own 80.41% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+BlackRock Inc. raised its position in Chico’s FAS by 3.8% in the fourth quarter.
+BlackRock Inc. now owns 19,579,890 shares of the specialty retailer’s stock valued at $105,340,000 after purchasing an additional 720,297 shares during the last quarter.
+D. E. Shaw & Co.
+Inc. lifted its holdings in shares of Chico’s FAS by 714.3% in the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 612,104 shares of the specialty retailer’s stock valued at $3,293,000 after purchasing an additional 536,938 shares in the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in Chico’s FAS by 98.1% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 668,051 shares of the specialty retailer’s stock worth $3,594,000 after acquiring an additional 330,778 shares during the period.
+Wells Fargo & Company MN raised its stake in shares of Chico’s FAS by 2,065.8% in the fourth quarter.
+Wells Fargo & Company MN now owns 253,335 shares of the specialty retailer’s stock valued at $1,362,000 after buying an additional 241,638 shares during the period.
+Finally, Morgan Stanley grew its position in shares of Chico’s FAS by 31.7% in the third quarter.
+Morgan Stanley now owns 922,017 shares of the specialty retailer’s stock valued at $4,141,000 after purchasing an additional 221,872 shares in the last quarter.
+Institutional investors own 80.41% of the company’s stock.

 About Chico’s FAS (Get Rating)